Quickly exit this site by pressing the Escape key Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 2.1 The Working Time Regulations (WTRs) 1998 and subsequent amendments are a health and safety at work measure, which implement the European Working Time Directive 1993 in the UK.
-The regulations originally came into effect on 1 October 1998, and include basic entitlements and limitations concerning the organisation of working time.
+The Regulations originally came into effect on 1 October 1998, and include basic entitlements and limitations concerning the organisation of working time.

-2.2 Essex Police and Kent Police fully support the implementation of these regulations as part of its duty of care and general obligations to ensure the health and safety of all officers and staff.
+2.2 Essex Police and Kent Police fully support the implementation of these Regulations as part of its duty of care and general obligations to ensure the health and safety of all officers and staff.
 This protocol document sets out to explain the requirements of the regulations, the force’s approach towards implementing them and the requirements on every member of the force in complying with them.

 Compliance with this HR protocol and any governing policy is mandatory.
-This protocol is not, nor is it intended to be, contractual.
+This protocol is not nor is it intended to be contractual.

 3.1.1 The WTRs stipulate the minimum statutory entitlements regarding working hours.
-In many ways, police regulations and police staff conditions of service already exceed the provisions of these regulations - therefore, the more favourable terms will be applied.
+In many ways, police regulations and police staff Conditions of Service already exceed the provisions of these regulations - therefore, the more favourable terms will be applied.

-3.1.2 For further information about the WTRs, please refer to the documents below or appropriate agreements and/or consult a representative of your trade union or staff association.
+3.1.2 For further information about the WTRs, please refer to the documents below or appropriate agreements and/or consult a representative of your trade union or staff association:

 3.1.3 In the absence of any such agreement(s), it is acknowledged that the working time regulations will apply.